Looking for something to wow a crowd? Look no further than this easy, impressive pork crown roast.

 - Put the pork on a rack in a roasting pan with the ribs pointing up.
 If you don’t have a rack use about 6 stalks of celery arranged in the pan.

-- Roast until the internal temperature is 135F 14-18 minutes per pound (150F if you prefer well-done pork, 16-23 minutes per pound).
-Cover the roasting pan with foil and let rest for 30 minutes.
+- Roast until the internal temperature is 135°F 14-18 minutes per pound (150°F if you prefer well-done pork, 16-23 minutes per pound).
+Transfer roast to rimmed plate and cover with foil to rest for 30 minutes.
+Pour drippings out of pan, rinse out pan, and wipe it down.*

 - Meanwhile, increase the oven to 475°F.